fedora-infra/fedocal/doc/usage.rst

 Clear a calendar
 ----------------

-From version 0.4.0 fedocal gives the option to clear a calendar of all its meetings.
+Since version 0.4.0 fedocal gives the option to clear a calendar of all its meetings.
 Only admins (calendar admin and fedocal admin) can clear a calendar.
 To do so, select the calendar to clear in the left menu by clicling on its name.
 Then go to the ``Admin`` entry of the main menu and select ``Clear calendar``.